arifulmrislam/TEMPERATURE-MEASUREMENT-OF-SHEEP-PACKAGES-AT-ASSEMBLY-ON-AX/README.md

 <img src= "PLC Connection.jpg" width=400> <img src= "Read values from rotor by sensor.jpg" width=400>

-5. OPTIONS.
+`5.
+OPTIONS`

 The solution can be improved by applying the following optional systems:

 • The logging of the 'input' data WO and the temperature range can be done with a barcode scanner (with profinet interface), by scanning on the material sheet (BOM) of the
 WO and the desired temperature range, whether they can be printed on the BOM or on a separate sheet; the solution is supplemented with approx. 450 euros.

-6. BUDGETARY ESTIMATE.
-COMMERCIAL & ORGANIZATIONAL ASPECTS
+`6.
+BUDGETARY ESTIMATE.
+COMMERCIAL & ORGANIZATIONAL ASPECTS`

 The total value of the proposed solution is EUR 5,860.00 excluding VAT and includes:Componentele necesare realizării soluției tehnice validate cu beneficiarul
 (exclusiv opționalele);